Russ Harvey Consulting - Computer and Internet Services

 Content Management Systems

-Content management system (CMS) is a generic term applied to “do-it-yourself” web design software.
+Content management system (CMS) is a generic term applied to “do-it-yourself” blogging and website software.

 Most people aren't familiar with that terminology but they have heard about the world's most popular platform: WordPress.

-CMSs provide the framework to post content on a blog or website without having to learn markup languages like HTML or CSS (the backbone of the Web).
+CMSs provide the framework to post content on a blog or website without having to learn markup languages like HTML and CSS (the backbone of the Web).

-Instead, they provide a graphical interface similar to word processing programs:
+They use a graphical user interface similar to word processing programs:

 The WordPress blogging interface is an example of how a CMS appears to the end user

-More recently, WordPress has moved to a block editor.
+WordPress has now moved to a block editor.

 Instead of worrying about the alignment and organization of text, quotes, and images, now every element on a post or page has its own block — and you can focus on creating.

-Most clients hire someone to build a CMS-based blog or website, then manage changes to the content.
+Most people hire someone to build a CMS-based blog or website, then manage changes to the content although some use free or purchased templates to build on their own.

 CMS Software by Platform